-Hamilton participates in three tournaments during the fall.
-The USTA/ITA Northeast Regional championship is the highlight of the fall season.
-The Continentals also play in an invitational at Stony Brook University and compete in the St. Lawrence University Fall Classic.
-The team travels to Orlando, Florida, and plays a handful of matches during the College's two-week spring break in March.
+In the fall, Hamilton participates in an invitational at Stony Brook University, the St. Lawrence University Fall Classic and four dual matches.
+The team travels to Orlando, Fla., in March and plays a handful of matches during the College's two-week spring break.

 Solid academic performance is another important part of the men's tennis program.
-Libin, Rosenman and Ben Swett made the 2012 NESCAC Spring All-Academic team.
-Each honoree has a cumulative grade point average of at least 3.35 and must have reached sophomore academic standing at his institution.
+Libin, Stephen Rosenman '13 and Swett made the 2012 NESCAC Spring All-Academic Team, and Rosenman repeated the feat last year.
+Each honoree has a cumulative grade point average of at least 3.35 and must have reached sophomore academic standing.

 Hamilton plays its home matches on campus at Gray Tennis Courts.
 The nine-court facility was resurfaced during the summer of 2013.
 In the event of poor weather conditions, the team moves inside to adjacent Margaret Bundy Scott Field House.
 The field house was renovated and resurfaced in 2010, and can accommodate four tennis courts.